smarttransit-ai/transit-gym/README.md

 ## Changing the Settings - Examples
-1. Change the GTFS Schedule by changing "import "gtfs.20200816"" to other gtfs file name in [Chattanooga_CS.transsim](https://github.com/smarttransit-ai/transit-simulator/blob/master/examples/Chattanooga_CS/Chattanooga_CS.transsim) and run: python3 driver.py
+1. Change the GTFS Schedule by changing "import "gtfs.20200816"" to other gtfs file name, such as "import "gtfs.20211024"" in [Chattanooga_CS.transsim](https://github.com/smarttransit-ai/transit-simulator/blob/master/examples/Chattanooga_CS/Chattanooga_CS.transsim) and run: python3 driver.py
 2. Repeat steps 1-7 from above.

 # Explaining the transit simulation

- - what goes behings it.
- - RThis work is published in this paper: [TRANSIT-GYM: A Simulation and Evaluation Engine for Analysis of Bus Transit Systems](https://ieeexplore.ieee.org/abstract/document/9556290)
+ - This work is published in this paper: [TRANSIT-GYM: A Simulation and Evaluation Engine for Analysis of Bus Transit Systems](https://ieeexplore.ieee.org/abstract/document/9556290)
  - Find the presentation and video of the paper in this link: https://vanderbilt365.sharepoint.com/sites/TransitHub/Shared%20Documents/Forms/AllItems.aspx?FolderCTID=0x01200038D55CC5B8DD0640BBBA3F2E7A659561&id=%2Fsites%2FTransitHub%2FShared%20Documents%2Fsimulation%2FSmartComp&viewid=ba956da1%2D2d6b%2D4b8a%2D8eaa%2D9d2fb164d54c
  - Explain calibration process
  - When would the calibration process be repeated.